 When is Type C Waterproofing Suitable?

-Membrane Sealed Tanking systems are more expensive and complex but also more reliable, particularly for handling unpredictable levels of water.
-Furthermore, this waterproofing technique puts no additional strain on the building’s structure, is easily maintained and often produces less waste or disruption during the installation process.
+Membrane Sealed Tanking basement water systems are more expensive and complex types of basement repair but also more reliable, particularly for handling unpredictable levels of water.
+Furthermore, this basement waterproofing technique puts no additional strain on the building’s structure, is easily maintained and often produces less waste or disruption during the installation process.

 Saying this, Type C Waterproofing isn’t always the best value for money and we always advise that you instruct a professional survey to confirm the best option for you.